Moustapha Akkad: Career

 In 1976, he produced and directed Mohammad, Messenger of God (released as The Message in 1977 in the United States), starring Anthony Quinn and Irene Papas.
-Akkad faced resistance from Hollywood, which forced him to make the film in Morocco.
+Akkad faced resistance from Hollywood due to its subject matter, which forced him to make the film in Morocco.

 While creating Muhammad, Messenger of God, he consulted Islamic clerics, he wanted and tried to be respectful towards Islam and its views on portraying Muhammad.
-He got the Approval from Al-Azhar University in Egypt but was rejected by the Muslim World League in Mecca, Saudi Arabia.
-The Governments of Kuwait, Libya and Morocco promised to support the film financially, and when it was rejected by the Muslim World League, Kuwait kept its financial support but stopped other kinds of supports.
+The film would not show Muhammad in any shape or form and would stick to aniconic rules, focusing instead on his companions.
+He got approval from Al-Azhar University in Egypt but was rejected by the Muslim World League in Mecca, Saudi Arabia.
+The governments of Kuwait, Libya and Morocco promised to support the film financially, and when it was rejected by the Muslim World League, Kuwait kept its financial support but stopped other kinds of supports.
 King Hassan II of Morocco gave his full support for the production of the film.
-The production took one year, Akkad filmed for 6 months in Morocco, but had to stop when the Saudi Government exerted great pressure on the government of Morocco to stop the production.
-Akkad went to Muammar Gaddafi of Libya for support in order to complete the project, Gaddafi allowed him to move the filming to Libya for the remaining 6 months until the film was finalized.
+The production took one year, Akkad filmed for six months in Morocco, but had to stop when the Saudi government exerted great pressure on the government of Morocco to stop the production.
+Akkad went to Libya's Muammar Gaddafi for support in order to complete the project, Gaddafi allowed him to move the filming to Libya for the remaining six months until the film was finalized.
+The film would later be retitled The Message to avoid further controversy.

-Akkad saw the film as a way to bridge the gap between the Western and Muslim worlds, stating in a 1976 interview:
+Akkad saw the film as a way to bridge the gap between the Western and Islamic worlds, stating in a 1976 interview:

 I did the film because it is a personal thing for me ...
-Being a Muslim myself who lived in the west I felt that it was my obligation my duty to tell the truth about Islam.
+Being a Muslim myself who lived in the West I felt that it was my obligation my duty to tell the truth about Islam.
 It is a religion that has a 700 million following, yet it's so little known about which surprised me.
 I thought I should tell the story that will bring this [history] to the west.